 All of this is to say that Machado’s 2019 struggles were not due to playing outside of Baltimore, but rather a drop in actual skills.
 Now, I’m not sure what exactly was the cause of this regression, as his plate approach seems to be mostly unchanged.
 It could be that Machado will be able to rebound back to his first-round performance, but I’ll let you determine whether that is worth investing a fifth-round pick in him.

 No. 13: Carlos Correa (Houston Astros)

-With an ADP in the middle of the eighth round, Correa may very well be worth the risky investment.
+With an ADP in the middle of the ninth round, Correa may very well be worth the risky investment.
 One strategy that I’d recommend is making him your second SS, planning to have him as a middle infield or utility slot.
 If you don’t manage to draft a safer shortstop in the top of your draft, you could quickly follow up a Correa pick with someone like Elvis Andrus or Corey Seager, a safe but kind of boring option.
 In this way, you are mitigating the risk of owning Correa, while still giving yourself the opportunity of benefitting from a healthy season.